-- You register your R&D activity with AusIndustry, who will assess your R&D activities eligibility from a technical perspective.
+- You register your R&D activities with AusIndustry, who will assess your R&D activities eligibility from a technical perspective.

-- Once you have a registration number from AusIndustry, you may submit a separate R&D Tax Schedule to the Australia Taxation Office to claim your tax refund or tax credit.
+- Once you have received a registration number from AusIndustry, you may submit a separate R&D Tax Schedule to the Australia Taxation Office as part of your company tax return to claim your tax refund or tax credit.

 You must register your R&D with AusIndustry by April 30 the following year, but you can do this anytime after the previous financial year’s close on June 30.
 Registration must be done each year you claim the R&DTI.
 Only draft financial accounts are needed for the AusIndustry submission (so, your office accounts are fine), so you don’t need to wait for the final accounts from your accountant.

-Your accountant will need the R&D Tax Schedule before they can prepare your company tax return.
+Your accountant will need the R&D Tax Schedule before they can prepare your company tax return – the R&D tax schedule forms part of your company tax return.
 If you use an R&D Tax Incentive consultant for your R&D Tax Incentive application, they will work closely with your accountant.